servilh/Starter-App-Ionic-Angular-Node-GraphQL-REST-MongoDB/README.md

 - **MultiLanguge**: Examples how to use ngx-translate for a multilanguage app
 - **Unit Testing**: Examples how to use Jasmine and Karma
 - **Dinaminc Form Component**: custom component which creates a form for edit/visualize an object of a given a class.
 In this component you could see how to create your DOM elements passing arguments.
-- **REST client using Observables** using Observables in order to manage HttpClient calls.
+- **REST client**: using Observables in order to manage HttpClient calls.
 Examples how to use RXJS.
 - **Graphql**: examples how to use Grahql to update and fetch data, using graph cache with differents approachs.
 Examples how to use Apollo/client

 #### How to run it